msbnewman/MagpieLab/README.md

 > int pos3 = findPhrase("This will be his first history class.", "is", 10);
 > int pos4 = findPhrase("I love computer science class.", "computer", 4);

-### Copy and paste the entire findPhrase method into Magpie.java
+#### Copy and paste the entire findPhrase() method into Magpie.java

+### transformIWant()

 Take a look at the transformIWant() method.

 Statements like “I want cookies,” “I want to hear more,” and “I want to go to Ireland” all have the form “I want *something*.”
 The response could be, “Why do you want *something*?”
-2.
+2. Write code in the transformIWant() method to respond to “I want something” statements with “Why do you want *something*?”
+In doing this, you need to be careful about where you place the check -- be sure you understand why.
+For example:
 > Statement: I want to go to Ireland.
 > Response: Why do you want to go to Ireland?

+### transformILike()

 Take a look at the transformILike() method.